 On predication, Avicenna says that every predicate may be either constitutive or concomitant or accidental.
 Aristotle had discussed the predicables in the Topica and had there specified that they were definition, genus, property, and accident, with differentia as a subdivision, thus making them five in all.
 Porphyry in his Eisagoge, 'losing sight of the principle on which the division was made,'2 replaced definition by species and maintained that the predicables were genus, species, differentia, property, and accident.
 This was for him an unusual departure from Aristotle which proved rather confusing to his successors who had thought of him as a faithful interpreter of the Stagirite, though he eventually lost that position after the bitter attacks of Avicenna and his scornful reference to his works.
 The Eisagoge had been translated into Arabic, and this division of the predicables had been accepted by some logicians of Baghdad, though there occurs a curious classification into six: genus, species, individual, differentia, property and accident,3 probably under Stoic influence.
 Avicenna accepts the five predicables, but not Porphyry's definition in every case.
 'Do not pay any attention,' he says, 'to what the author of the Eisagoge has to say on the descriptive definition of the genus by the species.'
 Avicenna is opposed to this because he himself distinguishes between natural genus and logical genus.
 Natural genus is equivalent to the actual essence of a thing in answer to the question 'What is it?,' such as animality; logical genus on the other hand is what is added to as animality; logical genus on the other hand is what is added to natural genus in order to give it universality, for logic is a subject that treats of universals.
 And in this connection he dubs Porphyry 'the master of bluff and misrepresentation,' whereas Alexander he had called 'the accomplished of the latter ones,' and Themistius, 'he who polished his phrases on the books of the first teacher [i.e. Aristotle].'
 Modern logicians share Avicenna's view on this point and take exception to Porphyry's definition of the genus.
-Again Porphyry had divided accident into separable and inseparable.
-Again Porphyry had divided accident into separable and inseparable, which modern logicians consider impermissible, because 'if a singular term be the subject, it is confused; if a general, self-contradictory'; and Avicenna says 'do not worry that [an accident] be inseparable (mulāzim) or separable (mufāriq).'3 He then proceeds on his descriptive definitions.
+Again Porphyry had divided accident into separable and insepar-Again Porphyry had divided accident into separable and insepar-able,^I which modern logicians consider impermissible, because 'if a singular term be the subject, it is confused; if a general, self-contradictory';2 and Avicenna says 'do not worry that [an accident] be inseparable (mulāzim) or separable (mulāriq).'3 He then proceeds on his descriptive definitions.
 'A genus may be descriptively defined as a universal predicated of things of different essences in answer to the question "what is it?"
 '4 'A differentia may be descriptively defined as a universal predicated of a thing in answer to the question "which thing is it?" in its substance.
 And species may be descriptively defined in either substance.
 And species may be descriptively defined in either of two meanings: first as a universal predicated of things that do not differ except in number in answer to the question "what is it?" and . . . in the second meaning as a universal to which, as to others, the genus is given as predicate, an essential and primary predication.
 And property may be descriptively defined as a universal predicated of what is, under one essence only, an attribute that is not essential.
-And the general accident may
+And the general accident may be descriptively defined as a universal predicated of what is under one essence, and also of others, an attribute that is not essential.' r

 1 Ishārāt, p.
 4. 2 Cf. Joseph: An Introd. to Logic.

-3 Risālat al-Jāmi'a, Vol. 1, p.
+3 Risālat al-Jāmi6a, Vol. 1, p.
 262.